Catherine Mommand: Early life

 Catherine was born on November 25, 1900.
 She was the eldest daughter of Marian (née Fendall) Wendell (d.
 1949) and Jacob Wendell III (d.
 1911), of New York and Sandridgebury, Sandridge, Hertfordshire.
+Her maternal grandfather, Philip Richard Fendall III, was the grandson of Philip Richard Fendall I and Mary Lee, of the Lee family of Virginia.
 Her younger sister, Philippa Fendall Wendell, was the wife of Randolph Stewart, 12th Earl of Galloway.
 Her brothers were Jacob Wendell (who married Eileen V. Carr) and Reginald L. Wendell.

 Her father, a Harvard graduate and Broadway actor, died of pneumonia shortly before he was to appear in the leading role in What the Doctor Ordered at the Astor Theatre.
 Her maternal grandfather was Union soldier, Philip Richard Fendall III, and her great-grandparents were Elizabeth Mary (née Young) Fendall and Philip Richard Fendall II, the District Attorney of the District of Columbia.
 Her paternal grandfather was Jacob Wendell of Jacob Wendell Co.

 Personal life

 On 17 July 1922, Catherine was married to Lord Porchester at St Margaret's, Westminster.
 He was the son and heir of George Herbert, 5th Earl of Carnarvon and Almina Herbert, Countess of Carnarvon and upon his father's death on 5 April 1923, Henry became the 6th Earl of Carnarvon and Catherine became Countess of Carnarvon.
 Before their divorce in 1936, they were the parents of two children: